 Days at Fiddler's Green aren't filled with planned activities posted on a bulletin board.
-Here, the days are yours to do with what you wish - reading on the deck, fishing in the lake, or going on a trail ride.
-There's also a tennis court and a screened-in pool.
+Here, the days are yours to do with what you wish—reading on the deck of one of the villas, grilling at your RV site or taking your horses on over 100 miles of trails in the Ocala National Forest

-When you book one of the luxury villas, you can provide your own meals, but the accommodations have fully equipped kitchens and outdoor barbeques to do just that.
-You can also drive to a restaurant in nearby towns, such as The Villages, Umatilla, Eustis, or even Orlando and Daytona Beach either down the street or with-in an hour of the “Ranch”.
+When you book one of the luxury villas, you can provide your own meals, with fully equipped kitchens and outdoor barbeques or you can also drive to a restaurant in nearby towns, such as The Villages, Umatilla, Eustis, or even Orlando and Daytona Beach either down the street or with-in an hour of the “Ranch”.

 The 26-acre Fiddler's Green is a serene setting far away from the hustle-bustle of city life.
 Situated just off County Road 42 and Highway 19 in Altoona, the ranch provides a soothing green space to unwind in.
-There are four villas, ranging from three bedrooms to a one-bedroom efficiency, available for weekly rentals.
+There are two 2bed/2bath luxury villas, available for a weekend or extended stay.
 The décor is Southwestern and Western, comfortable and can accommodate up to 6 people.
-These are basically homes away from home, including such necessities a television, and washer/dryers.
-Cost for a week's stay vary from $995 for the three-bedroom villa in peak winter season to $425 for the efficiency.
+These are basically homes away from home, including such necessities like DirectTV, washer/dryers and all the kitchen items and linens needed

-The ranch also has six recreational-vehicle campsites with full hook-ups.
+The ranch also has 26 recreational-vehicle campsites with full hook-ups and three tent sites.
 The campsites are particularly popular in the winter, as trail-riding enthusiasts escape the cold weather of the northern states.

 Miles of Trails